jpurrutia/mlb-data-app/README.md

 - Action Item -> have simple stored function to do operation.

 TODO: Design the flow of transformation and curation.
 How often is it going to happen.
 How much data is going to be process on each cascading run.
-This is important!!!
+This is important